cfengine/documentation/resources/faq/what-did-cfengine-change.markdown

 }
 ```

-In the verbose output as each promise is actuated a `BEGIN promsie` is emitted
+In the verbose output as each promise is actuated a `BEGIN promise` is emitted
 with the promise handle or filename and line number position if it does not have
 a handle.
 In the example output we can see that the promise for `/tmp/example`
 was `REPAIRED`.